 - ADMISSIONS: Residents are chosen by a rotating panel of professionals in the arts and humanities.
 Final awards of residencies are at the discretion of the Ucross Foundation.
 Only completed applications with 2 required reference letters will be reviewed.

-APPLICATION DEADLINES: October 1 for residencies within the Spring Session (late February to early June) and March 1 for residencies within the Fall Session (August to early December).
+- APPLICATION DEADLINES: September 1 for residencies within the Spring Session (February to early June) and March 1 for residencies within the Fall Session (August to early December).

-REFERENCES: Each applicant is responsible for requesting two letters of reference from qualified individuals who are familiar with his or her work.
-Applicants must provide an email address for two references.
+- REFERENCES: Each applicant is responsible for requesting two letters of reference from qualified individuals who are familiar with his or her work.
+Applicants must provide the name and email address for two references.
 When your application is submitted, each reference will receive an email with instructions on how to submit their letter.
-The deadline for application submission is either March 1 or October 1.
+The deadline for application submission is either March 1 or September 1.
 Your reference writers will have 7 days following the corresponding deadline to submit their letters.
-(Letter deadlines are March 7 or October 7)
+(Letter deadlines are March 7 or September 7)

 ELIGIBILITY: Residencies are open to Oregon mid-career visual artists who meet the following criteria:

 * be a practicing visual artist currently producing works of art in the following mediums: PAINTING, DRAWING, SCULPTURE, PRINTMAKING, MIXED MEDIA, INSTALLATION and PHOTOGRAPHY (artists working in FILM, VIDEO AND ANIMATION are not eligible)